blakerom/reading-notes/class-03.md

 ! logical not
 ```

-Conditional statements help you code decisions into your program and assist in functioning approriately.
+Conditional statements help you code decisions into your program and assist in functioning appropriately.
 The different types of decision making statements are ***If/Else*** statements, and ***Switch*** statements.

 ```javascript
 if (blue == blue)